-The Brisbane area is home to a number of tucked away beaches on its bayside and nearby islands just offshore.
-Whether you’re after a surf beach, dog beach or quiet spot to lie a towel in the sun – read on to discover Brisbane’s closest beaches.
+The Brisbane area is home to a number of tucked away beaches, bayside and on nearby islands.
+Whether you’re after a surf beach, dog beach or quiet spot to lie on a towel in the sun – read on to discover Brisbane’s closest beaches.

 Drive over the bridge to Bribie Island, north of Brisbane, and head to the far side for the surf beach at Woorim.
 If you’d like to learn to surf, Bribie Island Surf School operates near here.
 If you’re just swimming, always dive in between the flags so the lifeguards can keep an eye on you.

 Find details on how to get to North Stradbroke Island here.

 One of the most popular beaches on the island, Cylinder is patrolled 365 days a year and has a gentle wave that’s great for those wanting to learn to surf, body surfers or body boarders.
 North Stradbroke Island Learn to Surf School will assist those wanting to learn.

 Main Beach, North Stradbroke Island